Fundamental British Values at Castleford Academy

 This is a core value of the Academy.
 Students and all staff treat each other with great respect.
 This is clear across the Multi-Academy Trust and something we are really proud of.
 The relationships between our staff and students are incredible.
 This is backed up by our behavior policy, assemblies, class and form discussions and through the daily interactions of all members and visitors to our school.
 Make an appointment, come in and wander around.
 You will see that mutual respect is everywhere.

 Students in Year 8 study a full topic on 'Rules for Living' in RE, in which they will learn all about respect, why bullying is wrong, and forgiveness.

 Extra-Curricular, be it Sport, Music, Drama, Reading, Chess or our popular RE Club, contributes hugely to our ethos of Mutual Respect at the Academy.
 As well as in lessons, through enrichment and after-school activities pupils learn to respect each other in every way.

 Tolerance of those of Different Faiths and Beliefs

 Students understand their place in a culturally diverse society through the many opportunities they experience.
 This is through assemblies, PSHE curriculum and through our outstanding RE Department.
 In particular, students get a first-hand experience at working with people from different cultures.
 For example; we often have visitors from Sikh, Hindu and Christian backgrounds who run workshops with the students.
-The Academy challenges those opinions contrary to the fundamental British Value of tolerance including ‘extremist’ views.
-These views are challenged daily in lessons, on the corridor
+The Academy challenges those opinions contrary to the fundamental British Value of tolerance, including 'extremist' views.

-and in the playground.
-All major religions are studied and respected and we believe that it is the responsibility of everyone to demonstrate tolerance and ensure that our students are knowledgeable and understanding citizens, prepared for life in modern Britain.
+All major religions are studied and respected, and we believe that it is the responsibility of everyone to demonstrate tolerance and ensure that our students are knowledgeable and understanding citizens, prepared for life in modern Britain.